truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 **30027** is the default port assigned to the TrueNAS Nextcloud app deployment.
 See [Network Configuration](#network-configuration) for more information on this port assignment and how to change it if so desired.

 **Data Directory Path** shows the data directory where Nextcloud stores all files from the users.
-It is prepopulated with the default path inside the containter, which is **/var/www/html/data**.
+It is prepopulated with **/var/www/html/data**  which is the default path inside the container.
 We recommend not changing this path.

 Nextcloud Redis requires a password for access.
 If you have an existing Nextcloud account with Redis configured, enter that existing password here but if not, enter a password to use for Redis in Nextcloud.
 Nextcloud also requires a password to secure access to the database.
 If you have an existing Nextcloud account database with a password configured, enter it **Database Password**.
 If you do not have an existing database password enter a new password for the database.
 The default value is **nextcloud**.
-The TrueNAS Nextcloud app passes these password to Nextcloud.
+The TrueNAS Nextcloud app passes these passwords to Nextcloud.

 The **PHP Upload Limit (in GB)** applies a timeout to the client_max_body size in nginx, and the post_max_size and upload_max_filesize in PHP.
 Accept the default.